ppone/docs/dev/getting-started.md

 )
 ```

-The invoice will use the collection mode and payment terms from the customer's profile.
+The invoice will inherit the AutoPay and payment term settings from the customer's profile.

 #### Sending Invoices